d-exclaimation/echoppe/README.md

 At the moment, I am not really that open as I want to have me do most of the work, but I am open to changing this in the future.
 If so, refer to [contribution guidelines](./docs/how_tf_i_contribute.md)

-This project is licensed under Apache License Version 2.0 The icons and imagery is licensed [here](./web/public/icons/license.pdf)
+This project is licensed under Apache License Version 2.0 <br>
+The icons and imagery is licensed [here](./web/public/icons/license.pdf)